1st Minnesota Infantry Regiment: July 2

-Monument to the 1st Minnesota Infantry Regiment at Gettysburg Battlefield, Gettysburg, Pennsylvania, located on Cemetery Ridge, off South Hancock Avenue.
+1st Minnesota Infantry Monument at Gettysburg Battlefield, Gettysburg, Pennsylvania, located on Cemetery Ridge, off South Hancock Avenue.

-The regiment's most famous action occurred during the second day's fighting at Gettysburg.
-On said day, Major General Winfield Scott Hancock ordered the 1st Minnesota, composed of roughly 250 men, to charge into Cadmus M. Wilcox Alabama Brigade, 1,700 men, of Richard H. Anderson's Division, Third Corps, Army of Northern Virginia.
+One of the regiment's most famous actions occurred during the second day of fighting at the Battle of Gettysburg.
+On that day, Major General Winfield Scott Hancock ordered the regiment, composed of roughly 250 men, to charge into Cadmus M. Wilcox's Alabama Brigade, part of Richard H. Anderson's Division, Third Corps, Army of Northern Virginia.
 Although the regiment was outnumbered by a ratio of at least 5 to 1, charging was Hancock's only opportunity to buy time for Union reinforcements to arrive.
 One survivor stated afterward that he expected the advance to result in "death or wounds to us all."
-The regiment immediately obeyed the order and Hancock was reportedly amazed at the unit's discipline, valor, and tremendous sacrifice.
-This action blunted the Confederate attack and helped preserve the Union's precarious position on Cemetery Ridge at the end of the second day of the battle.

-Gettysburg Battlefield 1st Minnesota Infantry Regiment Monument.

-Maj.
-Gen. Winfield S. Hancock, commander of II Corps, could see two brigades of Southerners commanded by Brigadier General Cadmus M. Wilcox breaching the line in front of one of his batteries.
-Hancock quickly rode up to the troops guarding the battery and asked Colonel William Colvill what unit the troops belonged to.
-Colvill responded "the 1st Minnesota", to which Hancock responded "Attack that line!"
-With their bayonets leveled, the Minnesotans broke the first lines.
-The intensity of their charge disrupted the Southern forces' advances.
-Just before the 1st Minnesota became nearly encircled by enemy troops, Union reinforcements arrived in time to allow some of the men to make a fighting withdrawal.
-Their charge bought the Union the time it needed for reinforcements to be brought up.
 During the charge, 215 of the 262 who made the charge became casualties within five minutes (47 killed, 121 wounded, 47 missing).
 That included the unit commander, Col. William Colvill, and all but three of his captains.
+All field commanders died in the assault.
+This action blunted the Confederate attack and helped preserve the Union's position on Cemetery Ridge at the end of the second day of the battle.

+Gettysburg Battlefield 1st Minnesota Infantry Regiment Monument.